SapphireStar31/recipe-searcher/timeLog.md

 <br>
 11/23/2024 - Worked on linking up Cognito User Pool with application.
 Spent about 4 hours on it.
 <br>
 11/24/2024 - Finished linking Cognito up with project.
 Worked on fixing HTML and adding in CSS with Bootstrap and personal CSS.
-Updated Timelog.
+Updated Time log.
 Spent about 6 hours on it.
 <br>
 <br>
 Week 14